idlesign/django-sitegate/docs/source/signup_custom.rst

         return render(request, 'login.html', {'title': 'Login & Sign up'})

-And that's all what you need to tell **sitegate** for it to use your custom template.
+And that's all what you need to tell **sitegate** to use your custom template.